 By Dove Sprout

 Dove Sprout and Paul Gaucher co-own & operate Creston Acupuncture & Natural Health Centre located in downtown Creston.
 For more information or to book an appointment with Dove, call the clinic at 250-428-0488.
-For further questions about what acupuncture and herbal medicine can treat, you can e-mail Dove at firstname.lastname@example.org, check out the website at acupuncturecrestonbc.com or follow on Facebook at Creston Acupuncture & Natural Health Centre.
+For further questions about what acupuncture and herbal medicine can treat, e-mail Dove at firstname.lastname@example.org, check out the website at acupuncturecrestonbc.com or follow on Facebook at Creston Acupuncture & Natural Health Centre.